#git: an introduction

 - Introductions: read the git book online for free, or

-shorter introductions for computer-sciency
+shorter introductions for people who understand graphs or

-people who like to understand the building
+people who like to understand the building blocks.

 - Explanations: many people on the web have tried their